spiwokv/Rtutorial/lessons/03_data.md

                     sep=";", header=T, dec=",", encoding="UTF=8")
 ```
 Parameter `sep=";"` indicates that individual items are separated by a semicolon.
 The option
-`header=T` indicates that the first line contains names of colums.
+`header=T` indicates that the first line contains names of columns.
 In fact the first line contains
 the remark, because it starts with `#`.
 The option `dec=","` tells us that the Czech decimal is used.
 Finally, `encoding="UTF=8"` determines encoding.